 The Joint Photographic Experts Group (JPEG) committee has a long tradition in the creation of still image coding standards.
 JPEG is a joint working group of the International Standardization Organization (ISO) and the International Electrotechnical Commission (IEC).
 More specifically, the JPEG committee is Working Group 1 (WG1), Coding of Still Pictures, of JTC 1’s subcommittee 29 (SC29), Coding of Audio, Picture, Multimedia and Hypermedia Information.

-JPEG meets at least three times a year to discuss and create the standards for still image compression and processing.
+JPEG meets usually four times a year to discuss and create the standards for still image compression and processing.

 This site has links to many other sites containing content of interest and relevance to the JPEG and JBIG communities.
 The links should be of general interest to the still imaging community - if you want to suggest we include further links to your site, please email the Webmaster.